 Howdy, I'm Asher!

-I help mid-market leaders make better AI decisions
+I help leaders make tech & AI decisions.

 In 2008, I led the development of a software platform from concept to Fortune 500 deployment.

-We served tens of thousands of employees in the first year alone for companies like Verizon, US Bank, and Humana, and continue today.
+We served tens of thousands of employees in the first year alone for companies like Verizon and US Bank, and it's still running today.

-In the early launch days, I visited boardrooms across the country ensuring successful rollouts.
-Without fail, the leaders who embraced adoption won big.
+In those early days, I visited boardrooms across the country ensuring successful rollouts, and without fail, the leaders who embraced adoption won big.
 The ones who didn't … didn't.

 That experience taught me the toughest lesson in software: brilliant technology means nothing if people won't adopt it.